pgorman/dangerjaunt/dangerjaunt.md

 #### 3. Dimension Door ####

-The caster creases the universe to slip herself, an object, or another being from one precise point within the spell's range to another such point without travelling through the space between.
+The caster creases the universe to slip herself, an object, or another being from one precise point within the spell's range to another such point without traveling through the space between.
 Range: 1'' casting, 36'' teleport; duration: instant.

 #### 4. Polymorph Self or Polymorph Other ####